ParikhKadam/papers-summary/Fooling Deep Neural Networks/Intriguing properties of neural networks/dissection.md

 This suggests that **the natural basis is not better than a random basis** for inspecting the properties of `φ(x)`.

+### Blind Spots in ANNs

-### Non-local generalization
+#### Non-local generalization
 It means that the algorithm should be able to provide good generalizations even for inputs that are far from those it has seen during training.
 It should be able to generalize to new combinations of the underlying concepts that explain the data.
 Nearest-neighbor methods and related ones like kernel SVMs and decision trees can only generalize in some neighborhood around the training examples, in a way that is simple (like linear interpolation or linear extrapolation).
 Because the number of possible configurations of the underlying concepts that explain the data is exponentially large, this kind of generalization is good but not sufficient at all. **Non-local generalization refers to the ability to generalize to a huge space of possible configurations of the underlying causes of the data, potentially very far from the observed data**, going beyond linear combinations of training examples that have been seen in the neighborhood of the given input.

-### Blind Spots in ANNs
+___

 Generally speaking, the output layer unit of a neural network is a highly nonlinear function of its input.
 When it is trained with the cross-entropy loss (using the Softmax activation function), it represents a conditional distribution of the label given the input (and the training set presented so far).

-**It has been argued [6] that the deep stack of non-linear layers in between the input and the output unit of a neural network are a way for the model to encode anon-local generalization prior over the input space**.
+**It has been argued [6] that the deep stack of non-linear layers in between the input and the output unit of a neural network are a way for the model to encode a non-local generalization prior over the input space**.
 In other words, it is assumed that is possible for the output unit to assign non-significant (and, presumably, non-epsilon) probabilities to **regions of the input space that contain no training examples in their vicinity**.
 Such regions can represent, for instance, the same objects from different view points, which are relatively far (in pixel space), but which share nonetheless both the label and the statistical structure of the original inputs.

 Hence, if we consider local generalization here, it is implicit that the model will assign high probability to the images in the vicinity of a particular image.
 And this high probability will be assigned to the class to which that particular image (whose neighborhood is being examined) belongs.
 It can be written mathematically as, for a small enough radius `ε > 0` in the vicinity of a given training input `x`, an `x+r` satisfying `||r|| < ε` will get assigned a high probability of the correct class by the model.

 In general, imperceptibly tiny perturbations of a given image do not normally change the underlying class.
 Why?
 Because of local generalization.

-Our main result is that for deep neural networks, the above statement does not hold.
-Specifically, we show that by using a simple optimization procedure,we are able to find adversarial examples, which are obtained by imperceptibly small perturbations to a correctly classified input image, so that it is no longer classified correctly.
+**Our main result is that for deep neural networks, the above statement does not hold.** Specifically, we show that by using a simple optimization procedure,we are able to find adversarial examples, which are obtained by imperceptibly small perturbations to a correctly classified input image, so that it is no longer classified correctly.

 In some sense, what we describe is a way to traverse the manifold represented by the network in an efficient way (by optimization) and finding adversarial examples in the input space.
 The adversarial examples represent low-probability (high-dimensional) "pockets" in the manifold, which are hard to efficiently find by simply randomly sampling the input around a given example.
 Already, a variety of recent state of the art computer vision models employ input deformations during training for increasing the robustness and convergence speed of the models [6, 3].
 These deformations are, however, statistically inefficient, for a given example: they are highly correlated and are drawn from the same distribution throughout the entire training of the model.
 We propose a scheme to make this process adaptive in a way that exploits the model and its deficiencies in modeling the local space around the training data.